jonmccord/ExplicitMusicTagger/README.md

 Please also keep in mind that Apple has not retroactively deemed music from the past that does have language as explicit.
 I have plenty of albums from the 90s that were not parental advisory, but have plenty of language and Apple does not tag those songs with an "E."

-I hope that maybe one day, I could update this app to just search and match lyrics in the process!
+I hope that maybe one day I could update this app to just search and match lyrics in the process!